hypi-universe/docs-legacy/content/products/00-axiom/07-serverless-functions.md

 This has just defined a @tan function that accepts 3 parameters of types String, Integer, and Boolean.
 It returns a JSON object.
 The @tan directive has a few options; type, name, handler, and saveAs.
 They are explained below:
-* type: instructs the system on which serverless backend to use, currently only OpenFaaS is available.
+* type: instructs the system on which serverless backend to use, currently OpenFaaS is available as well as inline scripts written in Groovy or Velocity.
 * name: the name field should match the name provided under the GraphQL "serverless" object.
 * handler: is the script/entrypoint to execute inside the container.
 For example, "python main.py -env=prod" or "go run quickstart.go" ... etc.
-* saveAs: instructs the ArcOS system to persist the result of the serverless function call as a GraphQL type in the database.
+* saveAs: instructs the Hypi platform to persist the result of the serverless function call as a GraphQL type in the database.
 For example, saveAs: "ServerlessResponse".

+Observe here how the @tan directive is instructed to return payload of user-defined type "EchoType".
+Thus, any user-defined type can be returned.

 ## Trigger Function